felixarntz/ai-services/readme.txt

 }
 `

+Refer to the [plugin documentation](https://felixarntz.github.io/ai-services/Documentation.html) for granular examples including explainers.

 For complete examples such as entire plugins built on top of the AI Services infrastructure, please see the [examples directory on GitHub](https://github.com/felixarntz/ai-services/tree/main/examples).

-Additionally, the [plugin documentation](https://github.com/felixarntz/ai-services/tree/main/docs/README.md) provides granular examples including explainers.

 == Installation ==